brandonjparrott/saas-interview-challenge1/README.md

 ### Deploying it locally
 ---

-Since we are not using GKE, I decided to use the built in kubernetes support that the Docker Desktop provides.
+Since we are not using GKE, I decided to use the built in kubernetes support that Docker Desktop provides.

 Once you have enabled kubernetes with Docker Desktop, you must first set the context to docker-for-desktop